Rollercoaster Cosmology: Wavefunctions and Their Power

 \subsection{Power to the Curvature}

 The wave power of the fluctuations, due to the infrared cutoff induced by the freezeout of wave modes in a locally de Sitter chart describing an accelerating stage of the rollercoaster, transfers to the curvature perturbations in the standard fashion.
 For the tensor modes, the individual helicities of the metric fluctuations are literally the scalars discussed above.
-So to leading order, the tensor power is just \be P_{\tt T} = \frac{2|| h_k ||^2_{renormalized}}{M^2_{Pl}} = \frac{2H^2_j}{(2\pi)^2 M^2_{Pl}} \, , \, ~~~~~~~~~~ {\rm ~for~~} k \le H_j \, , \ee where $h$ is the canonically normalized tensor helicity, and $H_j$ the Hubble parameter of the accelerating epoch during which the mode $k$ froze out.
-The extra factor of $2$ in the numerator counts the tensor polarizations.
+So to leading order, the tensor power is just \be P_{\tt T} = \frac{8 || h_k ||^2_{renormalized}}{M^2_{Pl}} = \frac{8 H^2_j}{(2\pi)^2 M^2_{Pl}} \, , \, ~~~~~~~~~~ {\rm ~for~~} k \le H_j \, , \ee where $h$ is the canonically normalized tensor helicity, and $H_j$ the Hubble parameter of the accelerating epoch during which the mode $k$ froze out.
+In the numerator, one factor of two counts the two tensor polarizations, one comes from the definition of tensor power as the square of $h_{ij}$, and one comes from squaring the canonical normalization.
 Of course, the precise dependence of the power on the momentum is more complicated, as we will see below using explicit numerical calculations.
 Note that this formula as it stands is valid only for superhorizon modes.
 Modes which return to the horizon, or never leave it, have their power diluted away by cosmic expansion.

 The power in the scalar perturbations is more complicated.
 In particular, there is a lot of model dependence on the specifics of the model describing the scalar field which dominates during a particular inflationary epoch.
 As we noted in Sec.
 4, however, we can treat each separate stage of acceleration as a short inflation to the leading order.
 Therefore, in each accelerating epoch, the scalar power transferred to the curvature is \be P_{\tt S} = \Bigl( \frac{H_j}{\dot \phi_j} \Bigr)^2 || \phi_k ||^2_{renormalized} = \Bigl(\frac{H_j^2}{2\pi \dot \phi}\Bigr)^2 \, , ~~~~~~~~~ {\rm ~for~~} k \le H_j \, , \ee where $\dot \phi_j$ is the proper time derivative of the scalar dominating the cosmological energy density during this epoch.
 Here again $H_j$ is the Hubble parameter during the epoch where the scalar froze out.
 During the intervening radiation eras, the scalar power would change asymptotically toward zero, albeit, again, the precise expression is more complicated because of the model dependence of the subsequent chain of evolution.
 Concretely, the prefactors $\frac{H_j}{\dot \phi_j}$ in general not even involve the same field, and therefore can only be defined as piecewise smooth functions of the universal cosmic time $t$.
 Nevertheless, the universality of gravity guarantees that during a stage of accelerated expansion the dominant field's fluctuations will be imprinted into the geometry as curvature perturbations.